-Halloween III: Season of the Witch (1982) is available now on Blu-ray region free although it has NOT had a UK release and therefore only import versions are available.
+Halloween III: Season of the Witch (1982) blu-ray is available now region free via Amazon, although it has NOT had a UK release and therefore only import versions are available.

 For those of you yet to see the film I’ll leave you with a little taster here’s the trailer…

 It’s not a great film trailer the music is competely runied and the trailer fails to highlight the true quality of the film.
 It just goes to show how a bad trailer can change the feel of a film.
 Trust me it’s a really top film.